grapeot/blog/content/human-oriented-prompt-engineering-en.md

 I often lurk in various communities and frequently see people seeking help and others offering assistance.
 Unfortunately, I find that the majority of this help is ineffective, with very few actually resolving the issue.
 For example, someone might ask in a group, "I'm facing problem X, how do I solve it?" and people might offer suggestions like, "Try A, see if it works, or try B." But ultimately, after trying them, nothing seems to work, and the whole request for help just fades away.

 The reasons behind this are complex, but here I want to discuss a small angle.
-In many cases, simply using some straightforward human-oriented prompt engineering techniques and slightly altering the way we phrase our questions can greatly enhance the effectiveness of seeking help, potentially leading to more useful responses quickly.
+In many cases, simply using some [straightforward prompt engineering](https://yage.ai/prompt-engineering-guide.html) techniques and slightly altering the way we phrase our questions can greatly enhance the effectiveness of seeking help, potentially leading to more useful responses quickly.

 Before looking at this small technique, let's first observe the biggest problem people face when seeking help and assisting each other.
 My observation is that the biggest problem is people just guessing what could explain the problem the person is facing.
 In other words, A could lead to X, so you should try fixing A.